Dr. Bookspan's Extreme Research

 Fixing Injury and Pain Research

-Functional Exercise and Training
+Functional Exercise, Better Biomechanics, and Top Training

 "It seems the movie heroine Laura Croft, played by Angelina Jolie, was created based on you.